Writing for Script & Screen MA (Online)

 Gain the writing techniques, industry know-how, professional skills and experience of collaborative working to present your writing to the leading streamers, media companies and broadcasters.

-On this dynamic online master’s course, you will learn how to excel across different screen and game industries and create work that stands out from the crowd.
+On this dynamic online master’s course, you will learn how to excel across different screen industries and create work that stands out from the crowd.

 Working with a global network of writers who share your drive, and taught by industry-practiced lecturers, you'll develop a portfolio across mediums and genres that interest you.
-Through responding to industry standard briefs, collaborative projects and independent research, you will master the art of getting your stories out there.
+Through responding to industry standard briefs, collaborative projects and connecting with industry leaders, you will master the art of screenwriting and gain the confidence to pitch your work to the people that matter.

 Why study this course at Falmouth?

-• Learn about the fundamentals of storytelling and how these can be applied to your chosen screen medium – whether that’s writing for audio, screen or games
+• Learn about the fundamentals of storytelling as well as advanced structure theories and how these can be applied to your chosen screen medium – whether that’s writing for film, television or games

-• Benefit from our industry links: previous guest speakers have included Academy Award winners Diana Ossana (Brokeback Mountain) and Terry George (Hotel Rwanda, In the Name of the Father), executive producer Frank Spotnitz (The X-Files) and David Hayter (X-Men, Watchmen), as well as commissioners from Sky and Netflix
+• Benefit from our industry links: previous guest speakers have included Academy Award winners Diana Ossana (Brokeback Mountain) and Terry George (Hotel Rwanda, In the Name of the Father), executive producer Frank Spotnitz (The X-Files) and David Hayter (X-Men, Watchmen), as well as executives from Sky, Netflix, Disney and Warner Bros.

 Apply now